 Jaguar has inexplicitly designed this fuse panel with single wires to fuse numbers 8 and 9 carrying 3 amps each, while routing two power feed wires to fuse number 10 and requiring it to carry 50 amps.

 Over the years, no doubt aided by increased resistance between the glass fuse and it's contacts, heat generated at this fuse has actually melted the plastic fuse box on virtually every Jaguar XJS, as photographed below.

 I have no idea at what temperature this plastic fuse box melts, but I do know that kind of heat should not be anywhere close to me.

-Further complicating this issue is the fact that although the fuses might look the same, and they might be labeled the same, these amperage ratings are British Standard and differs significantly form the current AGC American (and international) standard.
+Further complicating this issue is the fact that although the fuses might look the same, and they might be labeled the same, these amperage ratings are British Standard and differs significantly from the current AGC American (and international) standard.

 Example.
-The Lucas 50 AMP fuse is designed to blow at 50 AMPS.
-The wiring it protects is designed to operate at a lower voltage (approximately 30 AMPS.)
-At 50 AMPS this wiring is above it's designed limit, and cannot tolerate this additional amperage.
+The Lucas 50 amp fuse is designed to blow at 50 amps.
+The wiring it protects is designed to operate at a lower voltage (approximately 30 amps.)
+At 50 amps this wiring is above its designed limit, and cannot tolerate this additional amperage.

-The AGC American fuse is designed to run at 50 AMPS.
-The wiring it protects is designed to operate continuously at 50 AMPS.
-This fuse will not blow until amperage reaches the 60 to 70 AMP range.
+The AGC American fuse is designed to run at 50 amps.
+The wiring it protects is designed to operate continuously at 50 amps.
+This fuse will not blow until amperage reaches the 60 to 70 amp range.

 What this means is that replacing a Lucas fuse with an AGC fuse with the same amperage rating is akin to Russian roulette.
 If there is a problem in the fuse-protected circuit, the fuse will not blow at the limit that the British wiring system was designed for.